thomasmorgan/LilyLib/docs/source/writing_music.rst

 	    custom_tones = key.scale_subset(positions)
 	    return series(custom_tones, start, stop_or_length, dur, step)

 Here, `positions` is a list of numbers describing the points of the regular scale you want to include.
 So setting `positions` to [1, 3, 5] would produce regular arpeggios.
-Similarly, if you were Johannes Brahms and you regularly want a rolling left hand that includes root tones and 3rds you would use a scale subset with positions [1, 3].
+Similarly, a scale subset with positions [1, 3] would include only root and third notes.

 Tranposition
 ----------------

 We've seen `transpose` used a few times above.
-As the name suggests, it takes an (arbitrarily nested) list of Points, tones or strings, transposes it some a specified interval, and then returns the result.
+It takes an (arbitrarily nested) list of Points or tones, transposes each item by the specified interval, and then returns the result.
 It's a long function so we won't show it all here, but here are the arguments:

 ::

 	def transpose(item, shift, key, mode="scale"):

-- item; the thing you want to transpose
+- *item*; the thing you want to transpose
-- shift; the interval you want it transposed by
+- *shift*; the interval you want it transposed by
-- key; the key in which the transposition occurs (see mode)
+- *key*; the key in which the transposition occurs
-- mode; the "`kind`" of transposition.
+- *mode*; the "`kind`" of transposition.
 Either 'scale', 'octave' or 'semitone'.

 You need to specify a key because otherwise transposing according to a scale is not possible.
 Most of the cases we've seen above are where the bass clef is a -1 octave (or -7 scale) transposition of the treble clef.